 Here is some help if you are in the situation of training other people to preach.
 This is a list of some things to look for when listening to their message, so you can give them constructive feedback afterwards.
+It is also possible to use this list to critique your own preaching.

 When training people in preaching, it is of the utmost importance to be encouraging.
 For many people, standing up and preaching for the first time is a terrifying experience.
 We need to make sure that it is not their last time.